 Check the cruise line policies

 Some cruise lines have strict guidelines prohibiting bringing bottles of alcohol or soft drinks on board.
-Also, if you’re a smoker – ensure you are aware of smoking guidelines to ensure you’re not charged a penalty.
+Also, if you’re a smoker – ensure you are aware of smoking guidelines to ensure you don’t inflict any penalty charges upon yourself.

 Buy additional services in advance